chipzoller/hugo-clarity/README.md

 ## Configuration

 This section will only cover settings that are unique to this theme.
-If something is not covered here (or elsewhere in this file), there's a good chance it is covered in [this hugo docs page](https://gohugo.io/getting-started/configuration/#configuration-file)
+If something is not covered here (or elsewhere in this file), there's a good chance it is covered in [this Hugo docs page](https://gohugo.io/getting-started/configuration/#configuration-file).

 ### Global Settings